 eOption is aimed at frequent traders, many of whom focus only on fees when it comes to selecting a platform.
 It’s hard to beat eOption when it comes to trading fees.

-At just $3 per stock and options trade and $0.15 per options contract, eOption’s fees are significantly lower than most competitors. eOption allows you to place extended-hour trades for no additional fees and broker-assisted trades are just $6 extra.
+At $0 per stock and ETFs and options trade and $0.10 per options contract, eOption’s fees are significantly lower than most competitors. eOption allows you to place extended-hour trades for no additional fees and broker-assisted trades are just $6 extra.

 In exchange for lower commissions, eOption charges a number of extra fees that other brokers don’t require.
 For example, retirement account holders pay an annual fee of $45 for a SIMPLE IRA and $15 for regular IRAs.
 SIMPLE IRA account holders also pay a $100 “setup fee.”
 There’s also a $50 annual “inactivity fee” if you have less than 2 trades in a 12-month period or your account holds less than $10,000 in credit.